JetBrains/lincheck/docs/topics/blocking-data-structures.md

 [//]: # (title: Testing blocking data structures)

-Lincheck supports testing blocking data structures implemented with [suspending functions](https://github.com/Kotlin/KEEP/blob/master/proposals/coroutines.md#coroutines-overview) from the Kotlin language.
+Lincheck supports testing blocking data structures implemented via [suspending functions](https://github.com/Kotlin/KEEP/blob/master/proposals/coroutines.md#coroutines-overview) from the Kotlin language.
 The examples of such data structures from the `kotlinx.coroutines` library are mutexes, semaphores, and channels.

 For more information on these data structures, see the [Coroutines guide](https://kotlinlang.org/docs/reference/coroutines/coroutines-guide.html).